nikita-kazakov/nikita-kazakov.github.io/_posts/2020-07-31-switched-to-jekyll.md

 tags: branding
 ---

 Bottom Line --- My blog is meant for writing.
-A Jekyll allows me to write with ease and avoid friction I experienced with WordPress.
+A Jekyll static site allows me to write with ease and avoid friction I experienced with WordPress.

 # Why I switched